 Marines Order Additional Amphibious Combat Vehicles

-The U.S. Marine Corps has approved a follow-on order for the Amphibious Combat Vehicle, expanding the fleet to meet expeditionary force requirements.
+The U.S. Marine Corps just approved a follow-on order for the Amphibious Combat Vehicle.
+They’re expanding the fleet to meet what the service calls “expeditionary force requirements,” which basically means they need more of these things and they need them now.

 Amphibious Combat Vehicle at sea